alecab94/mews-data-task/solution/reports/ad_hoc_report/customer_profile_report.md

 - **Early - 60 days (25.00%)**
 - **Fully Flexible (18.75%)**

 This group's booking behavior contrasts sharply with others.
 Over 60% of reservations fall under early rates, highlighting a highly proactive and cost-saving approach.
-Flexible rates rank third, suggesting that peace of mind is still a factor, though less prioritized.This age group appears to be the most forward-planning of all.
+Flexible rates rank third, suggesting that peace of mind is still a factor, though less prioritized.
+This age group appears to be the most forward-planning of all.
 Be that as it may, due to the low sample size, these results should not be taken as a certaininty as they are not statistically significant.

 #### Summary of Booking Trends by Age Group